cta-observatory/protopipe/docs/mva/index.rst

      - 'length'
      - 'h_max'

-    SigFiducialCuts:  # Fidicual cuts that will be applied on data
+    SigFiducialCuts:  # Fiducial cuts that will be applied on data
      - 'xi <= 0.5'

     Diagnostic:  #  For diagnostic plots